dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 `Type.GetMemberWithSameMetadataDefinitionAs` will find the matching async variant method.

-### Modification of existing async infrastructure

-The only known modifications are to add the various new `INotifyCompletion2` and `INotifyCompletion3` interfaces to the awaitable types in the core libraries.

-## Implementation of async2 design 1
+## Implementation of Unwinder based async2 implementation

-TBD, design in progress... there are some notes, but this is very incomplete at this moment.

 The general design is to leverage the notion that a normal code generated function at a function call point is effectively a state machine.
 The index for resumption is the IP that returning to the function will set, and the stackframe + saved registers are the current state of the state machine.
 I believe we can achieve performance comparable to synchronous code with this scheme for non-suspended scenarios, and we may achieve acceptable overall performance as an async mechanism if suspension is relatively rare.

-#### JIT Code changes
+### JIT Code changes
 1. Do not allow InlinedCallFrames to be linked to the frame chain across a suspend (Or disable p/invoke inlining in these methods)
 2. Report frame pointers as ByRef
 3. Report all pointers to locals as ByRef
-4. (If possible) tweak codegen for return processing to not use the address returned in RAX when doing byref returns
-5. Force the AwaitAwaiterFromRuntimeAsync to be treated as an async2 method even though it isn't marked as such (due to compiler limitations)
+4. Force the AwaitAwaiterFromRuntimeAsync to be treated as an async2 method even though it isn't marked as such (due to compiler limitations)
+5. Do not allow the JIT to hold onto a thread static base pointer across await points.

-#### Thunk from the Task api surface to async2 based implementation
+### Thunk from the Task api surface to async2 based implementation

 A thunk from the Task api surface to an async2 based implementation will have the following psuedocode if it is not required to throw `InvalidProgramException`